-The Edinburgh Festival of Cycling has been listed as one of the UK’s best cycling festivals by The Guardian and Total Women’s Cycling.
-The festival was first run in 2013, this year saw the Edinburgh Festival of Cycling run for the second time, between the 12th and 22nd June 2014.
-It offered over 80 individual events at 46 different venues, with people from around the world participating in it.
-If you are interested in be a part of the Edinburgh Festival of Cycling 2015, please feel free to get in touch.
+The Edinburgh Festival of Cycling has been listed as one of the UK’s best cycling festivals by The Guardian and Total Women’s Cycling 2015 (and in 2014 too).
+The festival was first run in 2013, in 2014 it offered over 80 individual events at 46 different venues, with people from around the world participating in it.
+The Edinburgh Festival of Cycling 2015 will run from 11th to

 Edinburgh prides itself on being the City of Festivals.
 There are festivals for The Arts (and their attendant Fringe), Books, Films, Science, and even Storytelling.
 Edinburgh also has ambitions to be a Cycling City.
-It was the first UK city to sign the Charter of Brussels and is currently committing 6% of the city’s transport budget to cycling.
-We feel this is a good time to start a new Edinburgh Festival of Cycling.
+It was the first UK city to sign the Charter of Brussels and is currently committing 8% of the city’s transport budget to cycling.
+We feel this is a good time to hold an Edinburgh Festival of Cycling.

-As a proper Edinburgh style festival, the Edinburgh Festival of Cycling runs for over a week (the first year for nine days, the second for 10 days, next year?), it is a real showcase for all aspects of bicycle culture and the host city.
-From rides (sporty and otherwise), to family activities, to a range of cultural events, The Edinburgh Festival of Cycling truly has something for everyone!
-See the 2014 event calendar here.
+As a proper Edinburgh style festival, the Edinburgh Festival of Cycling runs for over a week (the first year for nine days, and from the second year onward for 10 days), it is a real showcase for all aspects of bicycle culture and the City of Edinburgh.
+It aims to challenge peoples perceptions of what cycling is and to put Edinburgh on the international map as a cycling city.
+Featuring a wide range of events: from rides (sporty and otherwise), to family activities, to a range of cultural events, The Edinburgh Festival of Cycling truly has something for everyone!

-— — — — — —
+— — — — — — —